jonmikeli/azure-move2vnet/README.md

  - Microsoft.KeyVault

 > Note:
-> Not all Azure resources can be configured with a VNet.
+> Not all the Azure resources can be configured with a VNet.
 > Furthermore, VNet is only available for certain SKUs.
 > These constraints have be to be taken into account by yourself (not managed by the script for now).